Contents

 Is the freezer food covered in my static caravan covered?

 Not as a standard part of our static caravan insurance cover.
-However, there may be options to add on this element of protection with some of our policies.

 Because static homes provide temporary accommodation (i.e. for holidays and weekends), most are likely to have a small freezer only.
-So if there was some sort of electrical failure, for example, that meant the freezer contents had to be destroyed, it is unlikely that their value will be more than the policy excess.
+So, if there was some sort of electrical failure, for example, that meant the freezer contents had to be destroyed, it is unlikely that their value will be more than the policy excess.
 (The excess is the first part of a successful claim that you agree to be liable for).

 That is why freezer foods do not form part of our standard static caravan insurance cover.